rahul051296/ticket-bot/data/data.md

 - how is your morning so far
 - how are you getting on
 - how's your day going
-- how are you
+- how are you?
 - is everything all right
-- how are you doing
+- how are you doing?
 - how are the things going
 - are you alright
-- are you okay
+- are you okay?
 - how are you feeling
-- how are you going
+- how are you going?
 - is everything okay
-- how are you today
+- how are you today?
-- how do you do
+- how do you do?
-- how do you feel
+- how do you feel?
-- how have you been
+- how have you been?
-- how is it
-- how is it going
+- how is it going?
 - how is your day
 - how is your day going
 - how is your evening